beaverbuilder/documentation/docs/beaver-builder/layouts/responsive-design/responsive-editing-with-beaver-builder.md

 Make sure the columns have stacked the way you expected them to.
 You can [reverse the stacking order](/beaver-builder/layouts/columns/reverse-column-stacking-order.md), or you can [prevent stacking](/beaver-builder/layouts/columns/prevent-column-stacking-with-custom-widths.md) by adding column width values in the small-device column settings.
-For example, to preserve the two- column two-layer layout from the large screen used in this example, set each of the four column widths to 50%.
+For example, to preserve the layout from the large screen used in this example, set each of the four column widths to 50%.

 You can adjust the column margins specifically for mobile.
 In the following screenshot, we set the column's top margin to 20px and clicked the